 - Check the Greek Theatre website to find out what items you can bring with you – and what you can't.

 - The upper sections have lots of shallow steps and no handrails.
 If your mobility is limited, it may be better to choose a seat in a lettered section.

 - The Greek Theatre is wheelchair user accessible.
 The ramp is in front of the Ticket Office, and there's a drop-off point at the North gate.

 How to Get to the Berkeley Greek Theatre

 The theatre is at 2001 Gayley Road in Berkeley, near the University of California campus.

-Driving and Parking: You'll find some tips for where to park at the Cal Performances website.
+You'll find some tips for where to park at the Cal Performances website.

 Spots will be scarce when something else is happening on campus.
-Depending on the time and day of the week, parking for part of all of your visit may be free, even when there's a meter at the curb.
-Parking enforcement in Berkeley is diligent, especially on concert days.
-It's best to be sure you won't overstay the time limit and that the meter is paid until the fees are lifted.
+Parking for part of your visit may be free, even when there's a meter at the curb.
+But Berkeley parking enforcement is strict, and you need to be sure you don't overstay the time limit and that the meter is paid until the fees are lifted.

 More Things to Know

-Berkeley is only one of many places in California to enjoy a California Summer Concert or an Outdoor Evening Theatre Performance.
-And a Greek Theatre concert is only one of many ways to enjoy Summer Nights in San Francisco.
+Berkeley is only one of many places in California to enjoy a California summer concert or an outdoor evening theatre performance.
+And a Greek Theatre concert is only one of many ways to enjoy summer nights in San Francisco.